Residential Tuition :

-During the program, students will meet with legal professionals to gain insight into their daily activities and learn more about their career journeys.
+Excursions at Yale – students will visit the New Haven Superior Courthouse.
 This will be a unique opportunity for students to ask questions and get exposure to a “day in the life” of legal and judicial experts.
-Excursions include the New Haven Superior Courthouse.

 Master courtroom processes as you defend a challenging case from start to finish.
 Research the evidence, craft and deliver your opening statement, prepare and cross-examine witnesses, craft your arguments, and have a strong closing statement to impress and win over the judge and jury.